 BLUEsat is the proud work of several generations of UNSW undergraduates, including mechanical, electrical, and software engineers, science majors, and even one commerce student.
 To give due credit to all these talented people would be impossible so we would like to extend our collected gratitude to those who have made BLUEsat what it is today.
 Thank you all.

 The current team consists of roughly thirty electrical, software and mechanical engineering students, from all of the different years, working on both the robotics and satellite projects.

 Helena Kertesz is studying Mechatronics and Computer Science at UNSW Australia.
 Outside of BLUEsat she is interested in the development of swarm technology and the use of robotics in art.

 Chief Technical Officer – Robotics

 Nuno Das Neves is a 2nd year Computer Science student at UNSW Australia.
 His interests include space technology, robotics, AI and game development.
 Within the society he has been involved in writing autonomous navigation code for the Bluetongue 2.0 rover as well as running the weekly test sessions in preparation for ERC 2016.

 Chief Technical Officer – Satellites

-Taofiq is an Aerospace Engineering graduand at UNSW Australia.
-He has presented research at the Australian Space Research Conference in 2015 and 2016 in the area of beyond LEO CubeSat engineering.
+Taofiq is a PhD researcher and Aerospace Engineering graduate at UNSW Sydney.
+He has presented research at the Australian Space Research Conference in 2015 and 2016 in the area of deep space CubeSats.
 Taofiq's key interests are solving problems on Earth using CubeSat based systems and democratising access to interplanetary space.

 Academic Supervisor – Satellites